Youth Congress activists stage protest in Delhi against Rahul's disqualification, detained | Politics

 - India

-Scores of Indian Youth Congress activists staged a protest at the Jantar Mantar here on Monday against the disqualification of Rahul Gandhi from the Lok Sabha and were detained when they tried to march towards Parliament.
+Scores of Indian Youth Congress activists staged a protest at the Jantar Mantar here on Monday against Rahul Gandhi's disqualification from Lok Sabha and were detained when they tried to march towards Parliament.

 Carrying IYC flags and ''Satyameva Jayate'' placards, the protesters demanded justice for Gandhi.